Syria war killed 6,800 in 2020, lowest annual toll

 The attack was one of the deadliest by the organisation since the end of its so-called caliphate in early 2019.

-Almost 10 years of war have devastated Syria's infrastructure, crippled the economy and led to the displacement of more than half of its pre-war population.
+Almost 10 years of war have devastated Syria’s infrastructure, crippled the economy and led to the displacement of more than half of its pre-war population.—AFP